baqar-abbas/task-manager-frontend-react-mern/README.md

 # Task Manager Frontend

-A modern, feature-rich task management application built with React, TypeScript, and Redux.
+A modern task management application built with React, TypeScript, and Redux.
 This project provides a responsive user interface for managing tasks with real-time synchronization, advanced filtering, and seamless state management.

 ## 📋 Table of Contents